teddyrendahl/resume/README.md

 [![Résumé](https://raw.githubusercontent.com/teddyrendahl/resume/master/resume/resume.png)](https://raw.githubusercontent.com/teddyrendahl/resume/master/resume/resume.pdf)

 ## What is this?
 My résumé!
-Everything is formatted with LaTeX, then deployed to my [**website**](teddyrendahl.github.io) via [**Travis CI**](travis-ci.org) and [**doctr**](github.com/drdoctr/doctr).
-This way all my information stays up to date, cleanly formatted and not to mention version controlled.
+Everything is formatted with LaTeX and version controlled with Git.

 ## But why?
 Because I can!
 Plus this way, you, my potential employer or fellow programming enthusiast, can be impressed with my mighty skills.
-What better way to present a resume then with the skills I'm claiming to have expertise in?

 ## Credit
 Thanks to [**Awesome CV**](https://github.com/posquit0/Awesome-CV) for providing the LaTeX templates